American Disabilities Act (ADA)

 Under confidentiality laws, Residential Living cannot identify student space that houses emotional support animals.

-If you are a Georgetown student and have questions or concerns related to service animals at Georgetown University, contact the Academic Resource Center at firstname.lastname@example.org.
+If you are a Georgetown student and have questions or concerns related to service animals at Georgetown University, contact the Academic Resource Center.

-If you are a Georgetown student seeking information on the emotional support animal policy, please follow this link to the medical housing page at academicsupport.georgetown.edu/disability/medical-housing/.
+If you are a Georgetown student seeking information on the emotional support animal policy, please visit the Medical Housing website for more information.

-For additional information regarding service animals, review the University's Guidelines for Services and Assistance Animals at https://georgetown.
+For additional information regarding service animals, review the University's Guidelines for Services and Assistance Animals.